keyvan-amiri/KGE-ActivityRecommendation/README.md

 <!-- Hey this is not remaining of the table. -->
 All configuration files that are used for training KGE models in our experiment can be found in the folder **configs** within current repository.
 Similar to the dataset folder, here we have separate subfolders for all datasets used in our experiments.

 For training, and evaluation of KGE models you need to copy all dataset folders to the folder **data** within the root folder **kge**.
 For more information, please refer to ["use your own dataset"](https://github.com/uma-pi1/kge#use-your-own-dataset) on github repository of libKGE.
 You also need to copy all configuration files to the related folders in the folder **data** within the root folder **kge**.
 For more information, please refer to ["Using LibKGE"](https://github.com/uma-pi1/kge#using-libkge).
-To simplify this process, we have provided the python file loblob which takes cares of adding dataasets, and configuration files to your libKGE.
+To simplify this process, we have provided the python file loblob which takes cares of adding dataasets, and configuration files to your **kge** folder.